How a Student Loan Affects Your Mortgage Application

 Can you consolidate your student loans onto a mortgage?

 It’s possible to consolidate your student loan debt onto a mortgage, but the question has to be posed as to why you would consider this.
-First of all, student loans are charged at low interest rates, and only repaid when you earn a certain amount.
-If you haven’t repaid within 30 years (or 40 years if you start studying from 2023 onwards) then it’s completely wiped, no matter how much debt is remaining.
+First, student loans are charged at low interest rates and only repaid when you earn a certain amount.
+If you haven’t repaid within 30 years (or 40 years if you start studying from 2023 onwards), it’s completely wiped, no matter how much debt remains.

-Even if you’re currently making repayments, the impact they will have on your overall affordability is likely to be minimal, and whilst removing the debt entirely will improve your overall affordability, you should consider whether your money could be put to better use clearing more pressing debts, or as a larger deposit.
+Even if you’re currently making repayments, the impact they will have on your overall affordability is likely to be minimal.
+While removing the debt entirely will improve your overall affordability, you should consider whether your money could be better used to clear more pressing debts or as a larger deposit.

 Which lenders are happy to accept student loans?

-The vast majority of mortgage lenders are happy to accept people with student loans, so long as they have an adequate and reliable income.
-On the contrary, depending on your area of study, there are certain graduate careers that will improve your mortgageability and in some cases, even increase the amount that you can borrow.
+The vast majority of mortgage lenders are happy to accept people with student loans so long as they have an adequate and reliable income.
+On the contrary, depending on your area of study, certain graduate careers will improve your mortgageability and, in some cases, even increase the amount you can borrow.
 Check out our guide to professional mortgages for more information.

 You won’t need to provide a larger deposit than any other applicant, and a typical minimum deposit requirement on a residential mortgage is 5%.
-If you can afford to offer a larger deposit, however, this will usually give you access to more favourable rates of interest.
+However, if you can afford to offer a larger deposit, this will usually give you access to more favourable interest rates.

-If you’re still studying, a student mortgage can be more difficult to come by, even if you’re a PHD student with stipend income.
-It is, however, possible to get a mortgage whilst you’re a student, and there are even lenders willing to provide buy-for-uni mortgages, which can help you to earn a profit whilst studying.
+If you’re still studying, a student mortgage can be more difficult, even if you’re a PhD student with a stipend income.
+It is, however, possible to get a mortgage whilst you’re a student, and there are even lenders willing to provide buy-for-uni mortgages, which can help you earn a profit whilst studying.
 In either case, a specialist lender is more likely to be required.

 Alternative finance options

-Whether or not you’ve completed your studies, you’ll need an adequate income to be considered for a mortgage.
-Student finance is not classed as income, and cannot be used as such for mortgage purposes, however, there are some specialist lenders willing to look at stipends on a case-by-case basis.
+Whether you’ve completed your studies or not, you’ll need an adequate income to be considered for a mortgage.
+Student finance is not classed as income and cannot be used as such for mortgage purposes; however, some specialist lenders are willing to look at stipends on a case-by-case basis.

-The chances are, if you’ve recently completed your studies or are working part time whilst you study, your salary and savings may not be substantial enough to get approved for a mortgage that will finance the type of property you want.
+If you’ve recently completed your studies or are working part-time while you study, your salary and savings may not be substantial enough to get approved for a mortgage that will finance the type of property you want.

 There are absolutely mortgage options available to those on a low income, however, and you may still be able to secure enough finance to buy your dream home through one of the following methods:

 When you apply for a mortgage with someone else, the lender will use a combination of both incomes as a basis for your loan amount.
-Generally around 4.5 times the joint income is achievable, though some lenders go higher.
-You should also bear in mind, however, that both people’s outgoings would also need to be considered.
+Generally, around 4.5 times the joint income is achievable, though some lenders go higher.
+However, you should also bear in mind that both people’s outgoings would also need to be considered.
 You can find out more in our guide to joint mortgages.

 Speak to a broker experienced with student debt

-All of the brokers we work with offer their initial consultation for free, and there’s no obligation to take things any further, so you have nothing to lose.
+All of the brokers we work with offer their initial consultations for free, and you’re not obligated to proceed, so you have nothing to lose.

 Speak to an expert in student loans and mortgages